Nikolai Klestov

 Nikolai Semenovich Klestov (Russian: Николай Семёнович Клестов; December 1873, Smolensk – 27 July 1941, Kommunarka shooting ground, Moscow Oblast) who worked with the pen name Angarsky, was a Russian Bolshevik revolutionary, political writer and publicist.

 Political activity

 Following the February Revolution in 1917, Klestov became a member of the Bolsheviks (RSDLP(B)) and was a member of the Executive Committee of the Moscow Soviet, running their press section.
 He attended the Seventh (April) Conference and Sixth Congress of the RSDLP(B), at which he was criticised by Stalin.
 He participated in the October Revolution in Moscow and played a role in the Military Revolutionary Committee, Khamovniki district of Moscow.
 He worked for the Moscow Soviet until 1929.
 He was appointed trade representative for the USSR in Lithuania from 1929 to 1931 and then in Greece from 1932 to 1936.

-In May 1940 he was arrested on charges of espionage and, after a forced confession, executed in July 1941.
+In May 1940 he was arrested on charges of espionage and, after a forced confession, executed in July 1941 at the Kommunarka shooting ground.

+He was rehabilitated in 1956.
+In 1968, a library in the city of Angarsk was named after him; his daughter Maria oversaw work with the library.
+In July 1985, the Central City Library of Smolensk was also named after him.